clairefro/chronos-timeline-md/README.md

 console.log(result.flags); // Parsing flags
 ```

-#### Legacy Functions
+#### Utility Functions

-The following functions are still supported for backward compatibility, but the `ChronosTimeline` constructor is recommended for new projects.
+For backward compatibility and alternative usage patterns, these utility functions are also available:

 **`renderChronos(container, source, options?)`**